ibm-cloud-docs/storage-scale/data-transfer.md

 ##### Cons
 {: #ansible-sync-cons}

-*   RSync must be installed on both the local and remote hosts.
+*   rsync must be installed on both the local and remote hosts.
 *   Synchronize is limited to elevating permissions via passwordless sudo.
 This is because rsync itself is connecting to the remote machine, and rsync doesn’t give us a way to pass sudo credentials in.

 ##### Sample code